qihaiyan/ng-boot-oauth/README.md

 * CORS

-Without specific configuration, when running ui-implicit module in development mode, we will get the CORS error.

-So we use this configuration for dev-server in webpack.config.js.
-And the proxies for api calls can be configured here.
+We use the following configuration for dev-server in webpack.config.js to avoid the CORS error.
+And the proxies for api calls can also be configured here.
 ```
 devServer: {
             port: 3000,